ahpoi/online-courses/build-modern-web-layout-with-css-flexbox/readme.md

 Default is `no-wrap`
 Summary: IThe fle wrap using a value of wrap, he will maintain the child element width, forcing the child elements into additional line if needed

+##Main axis and alignment

+`space-between`: The very first child element is pushed to the parent element starting point.
+On the right hand side, the last child element is pushed to the parent container ending point.
+The remaining children between the first and last are then equally spaced apart.
+`space-around`: similar to `space-between` but the first child and last child elements, have a little bit of space before them on the left hand side and after them on the right hand side.
+The amount of space between each of the child elements gets divided into and dropped before the first child element and after the last child element.